How to Start a Handbell Choir (with Zero Experience)

 The only problem is, you don't know the first thing about ringing and your ringers are mostly newbies without a whole lot of previous musical experience.

-The good news is you don't need to have a lot of experience or professional training to lead and direct a handbell choir (though, that never hurts).
+The good news is you don't need a lot of experience or professional training to lead and direct a handbell choir (though that never hurts).

 With a desire to learn, a solid sense of rhythm and steady beat, and a little practical know-how, you'll be on your way to building and leading a handbell choir in no time.